guillaume-roy/holidaysmode/README.md

 * v1.1.0 : Add module compliant with Prestashop versions 1.5.0.2 to 1.6+
 * v1.2.0 : Add ability to choose the hook where the message will be displayed
 * v1.3.0 : Add ability to set a returning date
+* v1.3.1 : Display the returning date in the current date format

 *Contributors*